amirmmdz/laravel-ai-agent/README.md

 ## 📋 Overview

-This Laravel application provides a robust API for interacting with AI models through a chat interface.
+This Laravel application provides an API for interacting with AI models through a chat interface.
 The system supports multiple clients with their own configurations and default messages, making it adaptable for various use cases.

 ## ✨ Features